 Dogs are not only faithful companions and protectors, but they never complain either.
 Dogs live to please and they’re loyal to a fault, worshiping us regardless of whether or not we’re deserving of their adoration.

-Those characteristics are why I didn’t bat an eyelash when our Rhodesian ridgeback, Major, recently had to have surgery that required me to shell out a thousand bucks.
+Those characteristics are why I didn’t bat an eyelash several years ago when our late Rhodesian ridgeback, Major, needed surgery that required me to shell out a thousand bucks.
 That’s right, I didn’t blink an eye; my dog is definitely worth every penny I’ve ever spent on him.

 Weingarten made a particularly interesting observation about old dogs: their most important virtues, such as gratitude and trust, don’t really appear until they reach old age.

 Maybe it’s because my dad used to sell used cars in Ohio, but I feel much the same way when it comes to old cars.
 That’s because an older properly maintained car’s most important virtue is the money it saves its owner over time.